Capitalists: everyone is rational.

 Everyone: *in thousands of pounds worth of debt*

-By rational, liberal theorists mean that people are naturally corporate-minded and seek to maximise profit and accumulate capital.
+By rational, liberal theorists mean that people are naturally corporate-minded and seek to maximize profit and accumulate capital.
 They are motivated by self-interest and are concerned with increasing their wealth however they can.
 This assumption is what allows the rich to absolve their guilt and blame the victims of the inequitable and iniquitous system they maintain for their own misfortune.
 The claim is inaccurate.
-I’ll stop myself before I talk too much about the “human nature” phallacy which I’ll save discussion on for another time.
+I’ll stop myself before I talk too much about the “human nature” fallacy which I’ll save discussion on for another time.

 This is not to say that human individuals are irrational; the point is that individuals are not rational in the sense purported by liberals, and that rationality by liberals’ definition is not key here.

 Human beings are indeed, to some degree, self-interested but not in this way.
 This is the consequence of human instinct since, as animals, we are biologically programmed to ensure survival, by whatever means available to us.
 Under capitalism this would mean acquiring capital in order to obtain the goods and services needed for survival.
-The problem with this is that the manufactured scarcity and the poverty for labourers under capitalism is precisely what makes them need to pursue capital to survive.
+The problem with this is that the manufactured scarcity and the poverty for laborers under capitalism is precisely what makes them need to pursue capital to survive.
 Where we have abolished capital and markets, people will no longer be struggling to survive.
 This supposed self-interest thus becomes irrelevant.
 Furthermore, as emotional beings who experience pain and pleasure, it is expected that we will indulge and protect ourselves in order to avoid the former and increase the latter.
 However this is very different to the liberal assumption of rationality.

 It is not about rationality, it is about desire.
 Humans want things.
 We all do.
 And there’s nothing wrong with that, especially considering corporations pump millions into psychological research so that they can find ways to manipulate us into thinking we want things which we don’t necessarily need or would not have thought about purchasing had we not seen their advertisements.
 That is how advertising works.
 That is its purpose.
 A significant portion of capitalists’ profits are invested in advertising.
 So we try to attain those things which we want.
 Often there are a lot of these things or they are rather expensive, maybe even unaffordable realistically.
 In a world where we place value on money, we have to exchange capital in order to obtain these things, these material possessions or services.
 When we do not have the necessary capital to buy these things, we may take out credit.
 Then we end up paying more than the market value for these products or services.
 Then we amass a debt.
 This puts us under increasing pressure, making us more conscious of how much we spend and therefore less likely to get the things we want and live comfortably, as well as causing mental stress.
 Sometimes we take out loans to help us pay off this debt, and that puts us in more debt.
 We might then take out another loan to pay off the old debt.
 And then we fall into a vicious cycle.
 We spirall further into debt, exacerbating the problems that debt brings.
 A system which forces people to diminish their financial security or stability, and severely restricts their ability just to attain a fraction of the things they want does not work for the consumer.
 Many of us find ourselves in this situation.
 We might even spend more than we can afford knowing deep down that this is where it will get us.
 But we do it anyway.
 Is this rational?
 I would argue it’s not.